Step 1: make a payment

 Cite the relevant UK and European laws that counteract the US blockade.
 Warn that you will complain to a financial regulator if no satisfying response is given.

-You can use the template letter of complaint #2 in the same folder as this presentation.
+You can use the template letter of complaint #2 in the resources section of this website.

 Did it work?

 If the bank apologises, offers you compensation or claims that there was a mistake, ask them to put it in writing.
 Demand that they proceed with the original payment.

 If they tell you to make the payment again, go back to step 1.

 Use letter #3 in the same folder as this presentation to demand that the payment goes through.

 If you are offered compensation, we encourage you to accept this and donate it to the #1c4Cuba local campaign in your country.

 The details for campaigns in Britain, Ireland and Belgium are below.
 We hope that groups in other countries will sign up too.

 You can also donate it to a legitimate fund for material aid for Cuba.